 When is the best time to climb Kilimanjaro?

-The best time to hike Kilimanjaro is January–March and June–October.
-The former season is generally colder than the latter but is also often quieter.
+The best time to hike Kilimanjaro is generally the dry months of January–March and June–October.
+The early season is generally colder than the latter but this means it is also often quieter on the mountain at the beginning of the year.
+More people tend to hike between June-October which co-incides with summer holidays

-Here is a brief overview of the main seasons or read our article on the best time to climb Kilimanjaro.
+Here is a brief overview of the main seasons or read my article on the best time to climb Kilimanjaro.

 January-March